jacobdjwilson/awesome-annual-security-reports/README.md

 ### Research Consulting
 - [Forrester Research](https://www.forrester.com/) - an advisory company that offers paid research, consulting, and event services specialized in market research for information technology.
 - [Gartner](https://www.gartner.com/) - a technology research and consulting firm which offers private paid consulting as well as executive programs and conferences.
+- [GigaOm](https://gigaom.com/) - a research firm offering practical, hands-on, practitioner-driven research for businesses.
+- [International Data Corporation (IDC)](https://www.idc.com/) - a global provider of market intelligence and advisory services.
+- [The Information Security Forum (ISF)](https://www.securityforum.org/) - a global, independent organization dedicated to benchmarking and sharing best practices in information security.
 - [The Rand Corporation](https://www.rand.org/) - an American not-for-profit organization which conducts research and analysis on various aspects of cybersecurity and cyber policy focused on national security.
 - [Ponemon Institute](https://www.ponemon.org/) - considered the pre-eminent research center dedicated to privacy, data protection and information security policy.
 - [SANS Institute](https://www.sans.org/) - a private U.S. for-profit company which conducts research for consumers of their cybersecurity training and certifications.
-- [The Information Security Forum (ISF)](https://www.securityforum.org/) - a global, independent organization dedicated to benchmarking and sharing best practices in information security.
-- [International Data Corporation (IDC)](https://www.idc.com/) - a global provider of market intelligence and advisory services.

 ### Working Groups